panzerdp/dmitripavlutin.com/content/posts/114-array-at/index.md

 latestItem; // => 'grape'
 ```

-`fruits[fruits.length - 1]` is the how you can access the last element of the array. `fruits.length - 1` is the index of the last element of the array.
+`fruits[fruits.length - 1]` is how you can access the last element of the array. `fruits.length - 1` is the index of the last element of the array.

 The array accessor doesn't allow a straightforward way to access items from the end of the array, and also don't accept a negative index.